Cauliflower Mash

 • Highly nutritious - Millet is high in protein, fiber, antioxidants, magnesium, phosphorous, and other minerals.
 It contains no gluten.

-• Gluten-free - For those with celiac disease or gluten intolerance, millet provides a nutritious gluten-free alternative to wheat and other grains.
+• Gluten-free - For those with Celiac disease or gluten intolerance, millet provides a nutritious gluten-free alternative to wheat and other grains.

 Is Quinoa Good For You?